Pope Eugene IV: Recovery of power and of Rome

-Meanwhile, the struggle with the council sitting at Basel broke out anew.
-Eugene IV at length convened a rival council at Ferrara on 8 January 1438 and excommunicated the prelates assembled at Basel.
 King Charles VII of France had forbidden members of the clergy in his kingdom from attending the counsel in Ferrara, and introduced the decrees of the Council of Basel, with slight changes, into France through the Pragmatic Sanction of Bourges (7 July 1438).
 The King of England and the Duke of Burgundy, who felt that the council was partial to France, decided not to recognize the council at Basel.
 Castile, Aragon, Milan, and Bavaria withdrew support.